All Episodes

 It keeps accelerating.

-So it's important to remember that change has been going on for 15,000 years in what's today in the United States.
+So it's important to remember that change has been going on for 15,000 years in what's today the United States.

-Interesting changes that I think people don't recognize nearly enough And they ought to.
+Interesting changes that I think people don't recognize nearly enough.

 But the pace of that change accelerates at this really astonishing degree.